Coordinated Stroke Care: Stroke Ready Accreditation

 MH: The main things are lowering your blood pressure, increasing exercise, not smoking and if you drink alcohol, do so in moderation.
 Also treat chronic conditions such as diabetes, atrial fibrillation and high cholesterol.
 We recommend establishing a primary care provider to make sure you’re as healthy as you can be.

-How do you care for stroke patients at Maple Grove Hospital?
+How do you care for stroke patients at North – Maple Grove Hospital?

-MH: In the Emergency Care Center we’ve implemented a stroke team that comes together whenever there’s a customer with stroke-like symptoms.
+MH: In the Emergency Care Center, we’ve implemented a stroke team that comes together whenever there’s a patient with stroke-like symptoms.
 That team consists of physicians, nurses, technicians, lab specialists and pharmacy and imaging staff.
 They all respond emergently and work together — also working closely with neurologists and Emergency Medical Services — to ensure they provide quality and rapid care.

-In addition to the stroke team at Maple Grove Hospital, customers can also be connected to the North Memorial Health Comprehensive Stroke Center, which offers a Balance Center, an Intensive Cognitive Program and a range of support groups, helping both customers and their families recover from the effects of stroke.
+In addition to the stroke team at North – Maple Grove Hospital, patients can also be connected to the North – Robbinsdale Hospital Stroke Center, which offers a Balance Center, an Intensive Cognitive Program and a range of support groups, helping both patients and their families recover from the effects of stroke.

 Related Content